 To further investigate whether modern-style plate tectonic processes operated in the early Earth, Sr isotopes were collected from single apatite crystals in a 3.5 Ga gneiss from the Minnesota River Valley where Hf isotopic data already exist.
 The high initial 87Sr/86Sr ratio (average = 0.7049) of the apatite, compared to the bulk earth or depleted mantle suggest that the source had a long crustal residence time before melting, consistent with the Hf isotopic data in chapter 1 and also suggesting that modern-style plate tectonic processes were not responsible for the formation of 3.5 Ga crust in the Minnesota River Valley.

 Finally, U-Pb geochronologic data were collected from detrital zircon from Neoproterozoic-Cambrian sedimentary rocks along the rifted margin of eastern Laurentia from New York to Georgia.
 These data confirm the presence of a large-scale unconformity at the base of most Cambrian sequences and are consistent with detachment faulting as the mechanism for continental rifting beginning in the latest Neoproterozoic.

 Satkoski, Aaron Mathew, "Sr-Nd-Hf Isotope Geochemistry of 3.5 Ga Gneisses of the Minnesota River Valley and U-Pb Geochronology of Detrital Zircon from Cambrian Sedimentary Rocks of the Laurentian Rifted Margin" (2013).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 31.